A buydown that lowers the mortgage rate for the full loan term.

 Borrowers encounter permanent buydown choices during quote comparison and loan-structure discussion.

-The term becomes most practical when the borrower is deciding whether to spend more at closing in order to reduce the note rate and monthly payment for the entire loan term.
+The term becomes most practical when the borrower is deciding whether to spend more at closing in order to reduce the note rate and monthly payment for the entire loan term, often by paying Discount Points.

-A borrower pays more upfront at closing to lock in a lower rate that lasts for the whole mortgage.
+A borrower pays more upfront at closing to lock in a lower rate that lasts for the whole mortgage instead of only the opening years.
 That long-term reduction is a permanent buydown.

 Permanent buydown differs from Temporary Buydown because the permanent version reduces the rate for the full term, not just for the first years.